Powers of 3 with few nonzero bits and a conjecture of Erd\H{o}s: Lifting solutions

-Similarly, we can also compute that there are six lifts of $3^{57}\in\BZ/M_1\BZ$ to powers of $3$ in $\BZ/M_2\BZ$, namely $3^{57}$, $3^{203}$, $3^{349}$, $3^{495}$, $3^{641}$, and $3^{787}$.
+Similarly, we can also compute that there are six lifts of $3^{57}\in\ZZ/M_1\ZZ$ to powers of $3$ in $\ZZ/M_2\ZZ$, namely $3^{57}$, $3^{203}$, $3^{349}$, $3^{495}$, $3^{641}$, and $3^{787}$.

-We see that every summand on the right-hand side of~\eqref{EQ:liftexample1} has two lifts to $\BZ/M_2\BZ$, and the left-hand side has six lifts.
-In principle, we could compute all $6\cdot 2^{12} = 24{,}576$ lifts of the terms appearing in~\eqref{EQ:liftexample1} and check to see which combinations of lifts give us an equality in $\BZ/M_2\BZ$, but this is inefficient\ldots\ and when we work with larger values of~$n$, it becomes more and more inefficient.
+We see that every summand on the right-hand side of~\eqref{EQ:liftexample1} has two lifts to $\ZZ/M_2\ZZ$, and the left-hand side has six lifts.
+In principle, we could compute all $6\cdot 2^{12} = 24{,}576$ lifts of the terms appearing in~\eqref{EQ:liftexample1} and check to see which combinations of lifts give us an equality modulo~$M_2$, but this would be inefficient\ellipsis\ and for larger values of~$n$, it would become more and more inefficient.

 Instead, we use a ``meet in the middle'' technique.
-We rewrite equation~\eqref{EQ:liftexample1} to get the following equality of elements of~$\BZ/M_1\BZ$:
+We rewrite equation~\eqref{EQ:liftexample1} to get the following congruence modulo~$M_1$:

-There are $6\cdot 2^5 = 192$ lifts of the terms appearing on the left-hand side of~\eqref{EQ:liftexample2}, and $2^7 = 128$ lifts of the terms on the right-hand side.
-We compute the values (in $\BZ/M_2\BZ$) of all of the left-hand lifts, and the values of all of the right-hand lifts, and then compare the two lists to see whether there are any values in common.
+There are $6\cdot 2^5 = 192$ lifts to $\ZZ/M_2\ZZ$ of the terms appearing on the left-hand side of~\eqref{EQ:liftexample2}, and $2^7 = 128$ lifts of the terms on the right-hand side.
+We compute the values (modulo~$M_2$) of all of the left-hand lifts, and the values of all of the right-hand lifts, and then compare the two lists to see whether there are any values in common.
 (We can quickly find these common values if we sort each list first.)
-Each such common value $w$ gives us one (or more) lifts to $\BZ/M_2\BZ$ of~\eqref{EQ:liftexample2}, and hence also to~\eqref{EQ:liftexample1}.
-And clearly, all solutions to~\eqref{EQ:sumof2s} in $\BZ/M_2\BZ$ that are lifts of~\eqref{EQ:liftexample1} will arise in this way.

-In point of fact, we computed eight values of $w$, from which we obtained eight solutions to~\eqref{EQ:sumof2s} in $\BZ/M_2\BZ$ that were lifts of~\eqref{EQ:liftexample1}.
-We will not list them all, but one of them is
+Each such common value $w$ gives us one (or more) lifts to $\ZZ/M_2\ZZ$ of~\eqref{EQ:liftexample2}, and hence also of~\eqref{EQ:liftexample1}.
+And clearly, all solutions to~\eqref{EQ:sumof2s} modulo~$M_2$ that are lifts of~\eqref{EQ:liftexample1} will arise in this way.
+In point of fact, for this particular example we found eight values of~$w$, from which we obtained eight solutions to~\eqref{EQ:sumof2s} in $\ZZ/M_2\ZZ$ that were lifts of~\eqref{EQ:liftexample1}.

-The two techniques we have demonstrated here for lifting solutions of~\eqref{EQ:sumof2s} in $\BZ/M_1\BZ$ to solutions in $\BZ/M_2\BZ$ are the basis for the procedure for proving Theorem~\ref{T:POWERSOF2} that we sketch in the following section.
+The two techniques we have demonstrated here for lifting solutions of~\eqref{EQ:sumof2s} modulo~$M_1$ to solutions modulo~$M_2$ are the basis for the procedure for proving Theorem~\ref{T:POWERSOF2} that we sketch in the following section.